blues/app-accelerators/52-vfd-pump-predictive-maintenance/README.md

 **Notecard not claiming to the project.**
 - Verify `PRODUCT_UID` in the sketch exactly matches the ProductUID on Notehub (Projects → Project Settings).
-- Confirm cellular signal: in Notehub's In-Browser Terminal, run `card.status` and check the `"signal"` field.
+- Confirm cellular signal: in the Blues In-Browser Terminal, run `card.status` and check the `"signal"` field.
 Minimum -100 dBm for LTE Cat-1.
 - If deploying indoors or in a metal cabinet without an external antenna, the bundled rubber-duck antenna will not work — thread the external SMA antenna through a cable gland and screw it to the primary antenna port.

 **Modbus reads failing (firmware logs "Modbus error" or no data in summary Notes).**